Register (Muhly): Composition

 The concerto is cast in one continuous movement and lasts about 23 minutes in performance.
 Muhly wrote Register specifically in collaboration with James McVinnie, whom is a longtime friend of the composer.
 Regarding the composition of the concerto, Muhly wrote in the program note, "The piece is built around three distinct cycles of chords: one, large and ascending, with a sense of slight menace; the second, bright, descending, and brilliant; and the third, a sparkling perpetual-motion machine, in whose genetic past is a Pavane in G minor by Orlando Gibbons (1583–1625), a composer with whose music Jamie and I both enjoy a lifelong romance."

 Instrumentation

-The work is scored for solo pipe organ and a large orchestra consisting of a piccolo, two flutes (2nd doubling piccolo), two oboes, three clarinets (2nd doubling E-flat clarinet; 3rd doubling bass clarinet), two bassoons (2nd doubling contrabassoon), four horns, three trumpets, two trombones, bass trombone, tuba, timpani, four percussionists, harp, piano, and strings.
+The work is scored for solo pipe organ and a large orchestra consisting of a piccolo, two flutes (2nd doubling piccolo), two oboes, three clarinets (2nd doubling E♭ clarinet; 3rd doubling bass clarinet), two bassoons (2nd doubling contrabassoon), four horns, three trumpets, two trombones, bass trombone, tuba, timpani, four percussionists, harp, piano, and strings.